-Victoria \v(i)-cto-ria, vic-toria\ as a girls' name is pronounced vic-TOR-ee-ah.
-It is of Latin origin, and the meaning of Victoria is "victory".
+Victoria [vic-to-ria] as a girls' name is pronounced vic-TOR-ee-ah.
+It is of Latin origin, and the meaning of Victoria is "conqueror".
 Feminine of Victor.
 Victoria was a goddess who smiled on the ancient Roman people for many centuries.
 Early Christians adopted the name, probably due to Saint Paul's praise of "God, which giveth us the victory".
 Royal associations from 19th-century England's Queen Victoria and the four-syllable pronunciation give Victoria an air of dignity, formality and distinction.
 Victoria's short forms and nicknames are very informal by contrast.
 See also Latoya.
 Actress Victoria Principal.

-Victoria▲ has 31 variants: Tori▼, Toria, Torie, Tory, Toya, Vic, Vicci, Vickee, Vickey▼, Vicki▼, Vickie▼, Vicky▼, Victoire, Victoriana, Victorie, Victorina, Victorine, Victory, Vika, Viki, Vikkey, Vikki▼, Vikky, Viktoria, Viktorija, Viktorina, Viktorine, Viktorka, Viqui, Vitoria and Vittoria.
+Victoria has 31 variants: Tori▼, Toria, Torie, Tory, Toya, Vic, Vicci, Vickee, Vickey, Vicki▼, Vickie▼, Vicky▼, Victoire, Victoriana, Victorie, Victorina, Victorine, Victory, Vika, Viki, Vikkey, Vikki, Vikky, Viktoria, Viktorija, Viktorina, Viktorine, Viktorka, Viqui, Vitoria and Vittoria.

-Victoria has 1 masculine form: Victor.
+1 masculine form: Victor.Creative forms:

-Victoria is a very prominent first name for females (#116 out of 4276, Top 3%) and also a very prominent last name for all people (#6829 out of 88799, Top 8%).
-(2000 U.S. Census)
+Victoria is a very prominent first name for females (#116 out of 4276, Top 3%) and also a very prominent last name for all people (#6401 out of 150436, Top 4%).
+(2000 U.S. Demographics)

-Victoria reached its highest position of #16 in the U.S. in 1999, and is at #19 currently.
-(2014 Birth Statistics)
+Victoria reached its highest position of #16 in the U.S. in 1999, and is at #20 currently.
+(2015 U.S. SSA Records)